pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/consumer_version_selectors.md

 - We recommend using `deployedOrReleased` to return the pacts for all versions of the consumer that are currently deployed or released and currently supported in any environment, this allows the provider to not know that detail and let the Pact broker take care of it for you)
   - alternatively you can target just `deployed` or just `released` consumers across `all` environments , or consumers only in specified `environments`.
 - We recommend using `mainBranch` to return the pacts associated with any consumers configured `mainBranch` property (your consumer may have the branch `main`, `master` or `develop`, this allows the provider to not know that detail and let the Pact broker take care of it for you)
-- The shown selectors, will target for the provider
-  - any pacts for the consumer associated with their configured `mainBranch` property
-  - any pacts for the consumers, deployed to `any` environment
-    - This if filtered by only pacts `deployed` or `released` to the `test` / `production` environments.
-    - If this consumer/provider pair, has an additional environment `staging`, it would not be picked up, due to the named `test` / `production` environments.
-Removing these conditions, will return any pacts, deployed or released to any environment, which is the recommended setup for the majority of cases. (coupled with enabling pending pacts.)

 <Tabs
 groupId="sdk-choice"